Faculty & Staff Information

 - Students should review course descriptions at their host institution, select several possible options for each course they want to take, and bring those with them to you.
 We suggest students ask for pre-approval of eight courses in case they can’t get into a course or need to make other changes after they arrive.

-Financial aid must review and sign the course approval form.
-Prior to doing so and before starting an application, students should meet with the financial aid office to discuss the cost of their program.
+Student financial services must review and sign the course approval form.
+Prior to doing so and before starting an application, students should meet with student financial services to discuss the cost of their program.
 Cost estimates are available online and are specific to each program and term.

-In the event that a student needs to access their financial aid prior to the start of the Plattsburgh term (because their program date is earlier), the student should consult with the financial aid office to discuss options.
+In the event that a student needs to access their financial aid prior to the start of the Plattsburgh term (because their program date is earlier), the student should consult with student financial services to discuss options.